jovel/travels/japan.md

 Also, entrance of Sensoji and the surrounding shopping arcades have a lot of food stops - sample of what can be found in the area is [covered by this youtube video](https://www.youtube.com/watch?v=oArBcmhqtqY)
 Asakusa is also a much older area and has some of the Old Japan feels

+TODO: Running station and running along the Sumida River

 ### Ginza

 This is where rich people shop and also the home of all the brand stores.
 But I do recommend visiting [Mitsukoshi Shopping](https://goo.gl/maps/5w2fc99iXXmCJyXN9)